Berthe Morisot: “Woman in a Garden” (1882-83)

 After her husband Eugene died in 1893, Morisot and her daughter Julie moved out of the rue Villejust home.
 In 1900, Morisot’s niece Jeannie Gobillard and her new husband, the French poet Paul Valéry, moved in.

 rue Villejust was eventually renamed rue Paul Valéry.
 It is located in the northern part of the 16th arrondissement, not far from the Bois de Boulogne.

-This was once Berthe Morisot's private garden in which she painted Woman in a Garden.
-When the construction on the house was completed in 1893, Morisot's husband planted the flowers and plants in the garden.
+This was once Berthe Morisot’s private garden.
+It resembles the setting for Woman in a Garden, but Morisot also spent time at a suburban country home, so we do not know if this was the setting for the painting.
+I would like to think so, because, well, I was there.
+When the construction on the house was completed in 1893, Morisot’s husband planted the flowers and plants in the garden.

 I love the green lattices in French courtyards.
 They certainly make for a beautiful background in Morisot’s painting.

 I must admit I was a little disappointed with the historical marker at 40 rue Paul Valéry.
 Its only reference to Berthe Morisot?
 Paul Valéry married her niece.
 That’s it.
 Every other line is devoted to Valéry.

 Berthe Morisot, Self-Portrait (1885).
 Morisot would have painted this in her home on rue Villejust, where she had no separate art studio.
 She managed to balance her career with motherhood by merging her home life and her painting life.

 I admire Morisot’s skill and patience in being able to capture these busy girls (her daughter Julie age 8 and the concierge’s daughter, Marthe Givaudan) playing with goldfish in a valuable bowl, which was a treasured gift from Morisot’s brother-in-law Edouard Manet.
 The home as studio, yet a comfortable place where kids can be kids and mothers can be painters.